Operation Clean-up: Political dynamics in 1980s

 The Muttahida Qaumi Movement (denoted as MQM) is a centre-left and liberal political party which was founded in 1984 by its activist leader, Altaf Hussain who was a student at the University of Karachi in the 1970s.
 According to the memoirs of General Mirza Beg, the MQM had its support from President General Zia-ul-Haq since its very early foundation in 1984, in a view to sideline the Jamaat-e-Islami Pakistan in Karachi and Pakistan Peoples Party in rural Sindh.
 Such claims had been dismissed by MQM's former convener Imran Farooq.
 MQM took part in local government elections and participated well in 1985 general elections, initially becoming part of military–technocratic government of President General Zia-ul-Haq.
 After death of President Zia-ul-Haq, MQM contested in 1988 general elections, acquiring considerable political leverage with 13 seats in parliament.
 MQM was part of PPP-led government of Benazir Bhutto but its repressive persuasion of repatriation of Biharis from Bangladesh camps soured the relations between each other.
 MQM went on to support the "vote of no confidence" against Benazir Bhutto which took the incumbency by surprise.
-As early as 1988–89, the political problems in Karachi began to arise and reached its climax in 1990 when Sindh Police opened fire on Muhajir locale in Hyderabad city.
+As early as 1988–89, the political problems in Karachi began to arise and reached its climax in 1990 when the Sindh Police opened fire on Muhajir protesters (mostly women and children) outside Hyderabad city in Pakka Killa.
 The ensuing violence led to the events dismissing Benazir Bhutto from the office.

 After coming in power as a result of 1990 general elections, the MQM re-demonstrated its political power in Sindh as part of the IDA government led by Nawaz Sharif.
 During this time, violence arose with the disagreements between one faction led by Afaq Ahmed and Altaf Hussain of MQM.
 MQM was later subdued by Nawaz Sharif in 1991 due to a brief clash of ideology.

-Since its founding, MQM and its student wing, APMSO, had engaged in bloody confrontations with JIP and its student wing, IJT, on university campuses and later in turf wars involving street fighting, gang warfare and urban warfare.
+Since its founding, the Muhajir Qaumi Movement (MQM) and its student wing, the All Pakistan Muhajir Students Organization (APMSO), had engaged in a bitter rivalry with Jamaat-e-Islami Pakistan (JIP) and its student wing, Islami Jamiat-e-Talaba (IJT), with bloody confrontations on university campuses and turf wars later on involving street fighting, gang warfare and urban warfare.
 Additionally, MQM was accused of operating as a mafia organization where its heavily armed militants used extortion and coercion to increase their influence.